Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

  - Policy functionality
  - State management

-Flowing interfaces **SDL business logic** component should provide to SDL adapter :
+**SDL business logic** component should provide SDL adapter with the following interfaces:

 #### HMIMessageObserver

 Interface used by **HMI Massage observer** to notify SDL about new HMI message.

-###### Methods :
+###### Methods:

 - `void OnMessageReceived (SPtr<HMIMessage>)` : Called by HMI Message Broker when message from HMI received
 - `void OnErrorSending (SPtr<HMIMessage>)` :  Called by HMI Message Broker if sending message to HMI failed

-### Scope of responsibilities or SDL adapter
+### Scope of responsibilities of SDL adapter

 ### Open source SDL adapter

 #### LifeCycle

-Component is responsible for SDL startup, it initialize all components of SDL, and inject dependencies.
+Component is responsible for SDL startup, it initializes all components of SDL, and inject dependencies.

 Components should contain main.cc with `main` function that will be called when application starts.

-Functions that sdl_adapter should provide in LifeCycle component :
+Functions that sdl_adapter should provide in LifeCycle component:

- - `main` - function that will be called on application startup
+ - `main` is the function that will be called on application startup
- - `StartComponents` - Function initialize all components and startup SDL
+ - `StartComponents` is the function that initializes all components and startup SDL
- - `StopComponents` - Function stop and delete all SDL components.
+ - `StopComponents`  is the function that stops and deletes all SDL components

 #### HMIMessageSender

-Components that is responsible for sending message to HMI.
+Components that are responsible for sending message to HMI:

-- `void SendMessageToHMI (SPtr<HMIMessage>)` : Send message to HMI (Put in queue for sending)
+- `void SendMessageToHMI (SPtr<HMIMessage>)`: Send message to HMI (Put in queue for sending)
-- `size_t GetNumberMessagesInQueue ()` : Return amount of messages that queed for sending to HMI, but not sent yet.
+- `size_t GetNumberMessagesInQueue ()`: Return amount of messages that queed for sending to HMI, but not sent yet
-- `void RemoveMessagesByIds (vector<id>)` : Removes certain messages from queue for sending to HMI
+- `void RemoveMessagesByIds (vector<id>)`: Removes certain messages from queue for sending to HMI

-The components works in async mode.
-Calling `SendMessageToHMI` actually puts message in the queue for sending to HMI.
+The components work in async mode.
+Calling `SendMessageToHMI` actually puts a message in the queue for sending to HMI.

-#### Transport Layer :
+#### Transport Layer:

 Transport layer is the most significant part of **SDL adapter**.
-For entire transport type should be implemented following list of interfaces :
+For entire transport type should be implemented the following list of interfaces:
  - TransportAdapter
  - ServerConnectionFactory
  - DeviceScanner

 ##### TransportAdapter
-Class is responsible for sending data to device and receiving data.
+Class is responsible for sending data to a device and receiving data.

  - `void Init()` : initialize Transport Adapter functionality
  - `void Terminate()` : terminate communication with device, close connection.